GargoyleSoft/ExpandableDatePicker/README.md

     // Not used directly by you, but is part of the protocol so the framework can use it. var datePickerIndexPath: IndexPath?

+    // Whether or not the expansion should include a TimeZone row selector. var showTimeZoneRow = true

     fileprivate var rowThatTogglesDatePicker: Int!

     fileprivate var selectedDate = Date()